ankita-ramugade/Summer-Olympics-Data-Analysis-Assignment/README.md

 _________________________

 ### Features
-1. Easy to fetch data from dataframe.
+1. Easy to fetch data from dataset.
 2. Updating data by deleting null values from dataset.
 3. Able to analyze data by plotting graph.
 _________________________